Ovarian Cancer Research

-Clinical trials study new ways to prevent, diagnose or treat ovarian cancer.
+Clinical research trials study new ways to prevent, diagnose or treat ovarian cancer.

 Clinical trials exist for women at every point in their experience with ovarian cancer.
 A women can begin exploring the options of clinical trials at any point during her experience with ovarian cancer.
 MOCA encourages women to find out more about clinical trials by visiting the Ovarian Cancer National Alliance Clinical Trials Matching Service online or by calling (800) 535-1682.